bahadirarda/HC-Restaurant/README.md

 - The **Unit of Work** structure specific to this project is also located here.

 >This project, communication with the database is done using **CodeFirst**.

+🖥️ PRESENTATION Folder
+---

+- This structure has been prepared for the design of the screen that the customer will see.
+- It is a UI layer.
+- The relationship with the DTO and the VM is used here in the places belonging to the relevant structure.

+🚀 NUGET Packages required for development
+---

+`Only Importants`

+- Autofac
+- AutoMapper
+- FluentValidation
+- MailKit
+- Microsoft.AspNetCore.Http.Abstractions
+- Newtonsoft.Json
+- SixLabors.ImageSharp
+- SixLabors.ImageSharp.Web
+- AutoMapper.Extensions.Microsoft.DependencyInjection
+- FluentValidation.AspNetCore
+- Microsoft.AspNetCore.Authentication.JwtBearer
+- Microsoft.AspNetCore.Authentication.OpenIdConnect
+- SwashBuckle.AspNetCore

+You can find detailed information about architectural configuration https://learn.microsoft.com/en-us/dotnet/architecture/microservices/ here.